Serving Cooperative Extension Professionals

 Our flagship program, the Impact Collaborative is the main vehicle through which eXtension serves the Cooperative Extension System. eXtension Foundation also provides a national delivery infrastructure for the system.

-The eXtension Foundation, working in partnership with Cooperative Extension nationwide, is looking to catalyze next-level Extension programs and professionals through the Impact Collaborative.
+The Impact Collaborative incubates innovative ideas and accelerates their development as projects for measurable local impact.
 The IC process empowers extension professionals to tackle wicked challenges by “thinking differently”, taking risks, designing for impact, and increasing the visibility of their work.
 Participants gain a network, solutions, and a proven process that can be utilized within Cooperative Extension, local communities and with allied partners and organizations.
 Check out the results to date.

 How Can Members Use Their Impact Collaborative Benefit?

 This experience is only available to members (basic and premium) of eXtension and it can include community partners you want to bring to the table with your teams.

 Your membership dollars fund our capacity to offer this unique and innovative experience to your faculty, staff, educators, and agents.
-Premium members save 30% on registration fees compared to basic members and premium members can co-host a Designathon One event at your institution to save even more on travel costs.
+Premium members save 30% on registration fees compared to basic members and premium members can host a Designathon One event.
+To find out more about hosting a D1 event, contact Ashley Griffin.

 Scale up quickly across your state with trained facilitators.
-We will train professionals you select to be eXtension Impact Collaborative Facilitators to offer Designathon One events in your state and beyond.
-This is the first step in the Impact Collaborative process – the ideation phase.
-You can spread it faster and provide greater customization to your own local facilitators.
+We will train professionals you select to be eXtension Impact Collaborative Facilitators to offer IC events in your state and beyond.
 Only premium members can have eXtension Impact Collaborative Designathon One Facilitators trained by us and engaged in our national network with exclusive resources and professional development.
 To find out more about when the next facilitator training will be held, contact Molly Immendorf.

 National Delivery Infrastructure